WHAT IS JTG?

 Latrisha Jemison, Regional Community Affairs Manager Regions Bank

 JTG’s recent transition into the nonprofit sector means that the program is funded by generous donations to keep it sustained and growing.
 We rely on residents of the Volunteer State to invest in its future; the numbers don’t lie.
-JTG’s results are long-standing and proven, and by giving at-risk students the skills and expertise necessary to transition successfully into a post-secondary education or directly into the workforce, it allows the burden of the taxpayer to shift from being reactive to proactive.
+JTG’s results are long-standing and proven, and by giving students the skills and expertise necessary to transition successfully into a post-secondary education or directly into the workforce, it allows the burden of the taxpayer to shift from being reactive to proactive.